All Episodes

 If you want to live at that standard, then don't get educated.

-because it says in this article that according to the for the past three summers on Mars, deposits of frozen carbon dioxide near the planet South Pole have shrunk from the previous year's size.
+Because it says in this article that, according to the, for the past three summers on Mars, deposits of frozen carbon dioxide near the planet South Pole have shrunk from the previous year's size.

-And Brett, uh, if anybody calls, if one of these environmental wackos uh calls and wants to explain this to us, put them right through.
+And I just want to know and Brett, if anybody calls, if one of these environmental wackos calls and wants to explain this to us, put them right through.

-Put them through instantaneously because we have to know what's going on on Mars, why there's global warming on Mars.
+Put them through instantaneously, because we have to know what's going on on Mars, why there's global warming on Mars.

-Folks, you know, sometimes you have to kind of wing it a little because sometimes the engineer gives me false signals here.
+You know, sometimes you have to kind of wing it a little because sometimes the engineer gives me false signals here.

 It's really not my fault.